Service + Area

 How does Tri-Peak plan excavation work in Pea Ridge?

-Excavation in Pea Ridge is planned as part of a Neosho-centered ring-2 dispatch model.
+Excavation in Pea Ridge is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Pea Ridge change scheduling compared with other Southwest Missouri markets?